OperationSpark/service-signups/README.md

-# Slack Session Sign Up Service
+# Session Sign Up Service

 When someone signs up for an Info Session on [operationspark.org](https://operationspark.org), this service sends a webhook to Greenlight and a Slack message to the [#signups](https://operationspark.slack.com/archives/G3F2KFGJH) channel.